upGrad acquires Impartus, commits Rs 150 cr for buyout, boost growth

-New Delhi, May 24 (IANS) Online higher education company upGrad on Monday announced it has acquired video-enabled learning solutions provider Impartus, committing over Rs 150 crore towards the buyout as well as to boost its growth.
+New Delhi: Online higher education company upGrad on Monday announced it has acquired video-enabled learning solutions provider Impartus, committing over Rs 150 crore towards the buyout as well as to boost its growth.

 Impartus, now a 100 per cent subsidiary of upGrad, has been rebranded as ‘upGrad Campus'.